dtPaTh/azure-quickstart-for-dynatrace-managed/readme.md

 - Currently limited to 2TB per datadisk mount

 ## How-To use
+The scripts in folder /custom-scripts need to be hosted on e.g. a blob-storage.
+You then only need to provide the script host url in the scriptHost parameter.

 See how-to [edit and deploy the template in the Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-quickstart-create-templates-use-the-portal#edit-and-deploy-the-template)

 ## Notes